pimutils/khal/doc/source/usage.rst

     khal new -a work 26.07.
 Great Event -g meeting -r weekly

-adds a new all day event on 26th of July to the calendar *work* which recurs every week.
+adds a new all day event on 26th of July to the calendar *work* in the *meeting* category, which recurs every week.

 edit